tailhook/verwalter/doc/concepts.rst

    The cross data center connection scheme

-When crossing data center line things start to be more complicated.
+When crossing data center things start to be more complicated.
 In particular verwalter assumes:

 1. Links between Data Center are order of magnitude slower than inside (normal RTT between nodes inside datacenter is 1ms; whereas between DC even on the same continent 40ms and sometimes may be up to 120-500 ms).
-In some cases traffic is more expensive.
+In some cases traffic is expensive.
 2. The connection between datacenters is less reliable and when it's down clients might be serviced by single data center too.
 It should be possible to configure partial degradation.
-3. There are only few data centers (i.e. it's normal to have 100-1000 nodes, but almost nobody has more than a dozen of DCs)
+3. There are few data centers (i.e. it's normal to have 100-1000 nodes, but almost nobody has more than a dozen of DCs)

 So verwalter establishes a leader inside every datacenter.
 On the cross-data-center boundary all verwalter leaders treated equally.
 They form full mesh of connections.
-And when one of them experiences peak load it just requests some resources from other (i.e. its scriptable so requesting resources may take place on different conditions).
+And when one of them experiences peak load it just requests some resources from other.

 Let's repeat that again: because verwalter is not a database, consistency is not important here.
 I.e. if some resources are provided by DC1 for DC2 and for